kaizen-ai/kaizenflow/sorrentum_sandbox/projects/spring2024/README.md

     the output, using diagrams (e.g., use `mermaid`), describe the schema used in the DB, etc

-The script/notebook should be able to run end-to-end without errors, otherwise the project is not considered working
+- The script/notebook should be able to run end-to-end without errors, otherwise the project is not considered working
+  - We are not going to debug your code
+  - If there are problems we will use the GitHub issue to communicate and we expect you to fix the problem

 - Each project will need to be checked in https://github.com/sorrentum/sorrentum filing bugs, with PR, etc like in an open source project

-- The layout of each project is the following sorrentum_sandbox/projects/spring2024/SorrTaskXYZ_...
-    README.md
-    docker

 - The tag of your projects follows the schema `Spring{year}_{project_title_without_spaces}`